Definition of a High Performance Building

 This type of design forces the re-examination of traditional products, systems and procedures, identifying innovative technologies, safe products and systems that offer significantly improved thermal and comfort performance.
 The use of quality documentation and computer energy analysis, design and modeling further refines a more progressive total design approach supporting accurate cost and benefit forecasting.

-Cost overruns are common in conventional construction and mostly caused by poor documentation and lack of planning.
+Cost overruns are common in conventional construction and mostly caused by poor documentation, lack of details and lack of planning.
 Some people have the attitude that every dollar spent on design and engineering is a dollar that's not available for construction.
 Having skilled design professionals, working as part of the construction team, can save the client far more than their fees.
 This is one of several areas that "Spending Less Will Cost You More".
 A caveat of free design services or the "design-as-you-go" approach are normally worth less than what the client may pay and can be very expensive in the long run.
 Utilizing this poor design approach, time and quality materials get used poorly and initial investment and goals of the project fail.
 The traditional contractor “design-as-you-go” thinking has plagued the high performance building industry, with the client or end user paying for the failures.
 Keep in mind that some construction mistakes, though sometimes possible to alter or change in some way, are not physically or economically reversible.

 Well planned and detailed projects are always the most cost effective with the best results.